-The ACSAJA designation of "water service to existing structures" was established for Parcel ID 13600-00-00-02700 in 1983.
+The ACSAJA designation of "water service to existing structures" was established for Parcel ID 13600-00-02700 in 1983.
 Though that parcel has been subdivided, at the time of this designation, existing structures included six houses, a hay barn, two storage buildings, shed, a cattle barn with equipment storage, four harvest storage buildings, a slurry storage building, a feed building, a calf barn, a milking parlor, a gathering shed, and two loafing sheds.
-However, these structures either no longer still exist, or are now located on adjacent parcels.
+However, these structures either no longer exist or are now located on adjacent parcels.

 The subject barn/apartment was constructed sometime between 2014 and 2017.
 A permit was issued in 2014 for the barn, classified as a farm building permit.
 Upon site inspection in 2017, a compliance issue was discovered, as the structure included an unpermitted apartment.
 To address the issue, the building permit was amended to a single-family dwelling.
-Following the permit amendment, the applicant did not complete all required inspections, the permit expired, and the structure never received a certificate of occupancy.
+Following the permit amendment, because the applicant did not complete all required inspections, the permit expired, and the structure never received a certificate of occupancy.
 Furthermore, the owner connected the barn/apartment structure to the existing water line that runs along James River Road.

 In 2021, during the County's proactive efforts to bring homestays into compliance, the County discovered not only the barn/apartment listed for homestay rental, but another rental structure on the parcel.
 That structure, referred to as the cottage, was added to the parcel without a building permit, inspections, or a certificate of occupancy.
 The cottage structure is served by a well.
 Upon this discovery, the Building Official visited the parcel to ensure the structures were vacated of any occupants, then posted against future occupancy.
-Along with these compliance issues, staff discovered the water line connection, a farm building constructed without a farm building permit, and additions to the applicant's home at 9067 Valmont Lane constructed without building permits.
+Along with these compliance issues, staff discovered the water line connection, a farm building constructed without a farm building permit, and unpermitted construction additions to the applicant's home at 9067 Valmont Lane.

-Since that time, the applicant has been advised of all necessary steps and options to bring the parcel and structures into compliance.
+Since that time, the applicant was advised of all necessary steps and options to bring the parcels and structures into compliance.
 Applications for building permits for all structures without a building permit, or additions to other structures, have been submitted.
-With the building permit application for the barn/apartment, the owner applied to amend the ACSAJA boundary to allow the water service to continue to the structure.
+The cottage now has a certificate of occupancy.
+With the building permit application for the barn/apartment, the owner applied to amend the ACSAJA boundary to bring the unauthorized water service into compliance.
+The request was originally scheduled for a public hearing on May 18, 2022, but the owner requested a deferral to confirm whether there were contamination issues.
+Since the initial ACSAJA request, Parcel 13600-00-02700 (with the barn/apartment and cottage) was combined with the adjacent Parcel 13600-00-027D0, where the owner resides.

-This application has been reviewed the Albemarle County Service Authority (ACSA) If approved, the applicant would need to pay all necessary tap fees, and undergo proper permitting and inspections for the waterline.
-Also, because the existing meter was used for the additional non-compliant line that serves the barn/apartment, the applicant is being billed by ACSA for the water usage.
+This application has been reviewed the Albemarle County Service Authority (ACSA).
+If approved, the applicant would need to pay all necessary tap fees and undergo proper permitting and inspections for the water line.
+Because the existing meter was used for the additional non-compliant line that serves the barn/apartment, the applicant is being billed by ACSA for the water usage.
+ACSA issued a compliance notice on January 4, 2023 with final deadlines.